QTP-team/QTP_figures/README.md

 Supplementary Fig. 10.
 Comparison of the enrichment of gut microbial functions between long-term-adaptation and short-term-adaption.

 Supplementary Fig. 11.
-The Single copy orthologous gene frequency of Ka/Ks>1, Ka/Ks<1 and the the pN/pS ratio comparison in high level host-swap and co-phylogeny.
+The single copy orthologous gene frequency of Ka/Ks>1, Ka/Ks<1 and the the pN/pS ratio comparison between the high level of host-swap and co-phylogeny.

 Supplementary Fig. 12.
-The association analysis between Ka/Ks or pN/pS and the level of host-swap in different phyla and host species.
+The association analysis between Ka/Ks or pN/pS and the level of host-swap in different host species and bacterial phyla.